Iaguilaror/nf-bcl2counts_10X/README.md

 ---

-#### Test
+## Testing the module:

+* Estimated test time:  **4 minute(s)**

-To test pipeline execution using test data, run:
+1. To test pipeline execution using test data, run:
 ```
 ./runtest.sh
 ```

-Your console should print the Nextflow log for the run, once every process has been submitted, the following message will appear:
+2. Your console should print the Nextflow log for the run, once every process has been submitted, the following message will appear:
 ```
 ======
  Basic pipeline TEST SUCCESSFUL
 ======
 ```

-Pipeline results for test data should be in the following file:
+3. Pipeline results for test data should be in the following file:
 ```
 nf-bcl2counts_10X/test/results/bcl2fastq_10X-results/
 ```